tarasbogach/UpstartBundle/README.md

             command: "upstart:test --error 10"
             verbose: 3
 ```
-Generate and install upstart files derived configuration.
+Generate and install upstart files derived from your configuration.
-It also will try to enable bash completion for other commands of this bundle, including arguments derived configuration.
+It also will try to enable bash completion for other commands of this bundle.
 ```bash
 # ./app/console upstart:install
 ```